Nielsbishere/core/docs/ogc.md

 void initParent(TextureList *parent);		//Set parent if it is null

 void flush();								//If the texture has been updated

+bool setPixels(Vec2u start, Vec2u length, Buffer values);
+bool getPixels(Vec2u start, Vec2u length, CopyBuffer &output);

+bool write(String path, Vec2u start = Vec2u(), Vec2u length = Vec2u());
+bool read(String path, Vec2u start = Vec2u(), Vec2u length = Vec2u());
 ```

+getPixels allows you to read the current texture data (even of render targets and depth buffers), which could be used for screenshots. setPixels allows you to update the current texture data (only of images); this is useful with textures that can't immediately push all user-data, like 3D volume textures and 2D tilemaps.
+Both functions allow you to specify a start and length of the data; the Buffer passed to setPixels has to be the exact same format as the texture (`length.y * length.x * stride`).

+read and write allow you to export/import textures from disk into the current texture, allowing you to 'take a screenshot' and load user data.

 ## Sampler